ava-labs/avalanche-network-runner/README.md

 avalanche-network-runner control load-snapshot snapshotName
 ```

-A different avalanchego binary path o plugin dir can be specified when loading the snapshot:
+An avalanchego binary path and/or plugin dir can be specified when loading the snapshot.
+This is
+optional.
+If not specified, will use the paths saved with the snapshot:

 ```bash
 curl -X POST -k http://localhost:8081/v1/control/loadsnapshot -d '{"snapshot_name":"node5","execPath":"'${AVALANCHEGO_EXEC_PATH}'","pluginDir":"'${AVALANCHEGO_PLUGIN_PATH}'"}'